lewis-carson/instrument/README.md

 You might have to bring your own font.
 See config.rs.

+Eventually, I'd like to build this into a full, prescriptivist, gui framework.
+Something to the taste of @usgraphics.

+You should have to meticulously craft your instrument layouts but they should be unchanging.

 ## Command Line Options

 - `--range <min> <max>` - Set the dial range (default: 0 100)